 - Personality: Dog owners have greater self-esteem, are more extraverted, and more courageous, than non-dog owners.
 Jeremy credits the dog park for the fact that his kids (ages 9, 10, and 13) are comfortable talking to any adult.

 - Purpose: The responsibility of having a pet that relies on you provides a sense of belonging and meaning.

 - Therapy: Owning a dog has also been shown to help people suffering from various mental health conditions, such as PTSD, Alzheimer’s, autism, and attention deficit disorders.

 You may be wondering how much all of this joy and the health benefits are going to cost.
 Let’s not sugarcoat it; owning a dog is a major commitment.
 Studies have shown that many pet owners significantly underestimate their pet expenses.
 Your dog’s size, age, the region in which you live, your lifestyle, and your dog’s individual needs all affect how much you spend.
 The average range is $1,400—$4,300 per year, per dog.

-From Jeremy: My two small dogs (Max and Lily) cost our family $6,573 last year, according to my budgeting software, although Max needed surgery, which accounted for about $3,200 of that.
+From Jeremy: My two small dogs (Max and Lily) cost our family an average of $4,682 per year over the past 3 years according to my budgeting software.
 However, I know of at least two different people who have one dog and spend $10,000 plus per year on their four-legged friend.
 One of them spends over $600 a month on doggie daycare because she works all day and doesn’t want her dog to be lonely (or tear up the house).
 The other has a mobile grooming truck come to her house each week to bathe her dog.
 These folks obviously spend a lot more than the average.
 Nevertheless, the point is dogs can be expensive.